 Note that while there are some colleges that do not require any letters at all, they may still accept letters, which can enhance your application and demonstrate your extra effort.
 If you are applying through the Common Application, you can easily check the requirements under RECOMMENDERS.
 It is important to develop your college list early and work from those requirements.

 Why are recommendation letters important?

 The goal of a recommendation letter is to humanize you: to tell admissions officials about you as a person, as well as a student, and to describe your character.

 Typically, students request three letters – two from teachers in core academic subjects and one from a counselor or administrator (e.g., school counselor, principal, or dean).
 The recommendation letters should be from educators who know the student well and have taught him or her in the last two years of rigorous academic courses.

 The teacher recommendation is a way to demonstrate that a student cares about learning and is ready to add thoughtful insights and contributions to the classroom and broader community.

 The counselor letter can provide a look into a student’s life, their personal goals or challenges, and any other information that describes a student’s life outside of the classroom.

 Again, there are many competitive colleges that REQUIRE teacher recommendations as well as counselor recommendations for a complete application.
 Be sure to check the requirements of each college.

-Due to the COVID pandemic, many colleges have gone “test optional” and are not requiring SAT or ACT test scores for first-year college applicants.
-Without this information, schools must consider other pieces of the application with higher regard.
-Letters of recommendation have thus become more important.
-Students should pay attention to this, work to develop key relationships and, overall, think strategically about how to maximize the usefulness of recommendation letters in order to stand out.
+Many colleges went “test optional” during Covid where they no longer require SAT or ACT test scores for first-year college applicants.
+Without standardized test scores, schools must consider other pieces of the application with higher regard.
+As such, letters of recommendation have become more important.
+Students should be diligent, work to develop key relationships and, overall, think strategically about how to leverage recommendation letters in order to stand out.

 Here are some tips for securing strong letters from teachers and counselors: